Ongoing Monthly Google Tasks and SEO Blog Writing

 You can write about a monthly offer if you’re an eCommerce website, or talk about how one of your services has changed.
 Old blogs can be updated and redated to add new information.

-Search online for SEO Rome to see my website, this hit page 1 back in 2017 and still ranks today in 2020.
+Search online for SEO Rome to see my website, this hit page 1 back in 2017 and still ranks today.

 Some blog posts are 1,000 words in length, I’ve seen several websites with blog posts of 1,500 words.
 So – what do you write about that produces a lot of textual content?